UBC-Solar/sunlink/docs/SYSTEM.md

 It is this discrepancy between the radio and cellular modules that requires the parser to be implemented as an HTTP server since it provides a single unified interface to both modules.

-When the telemetry board sends a serialized CAN message over **cellular**, the message takes the following path through the telemetry system:
+When the telemetry board sends a serialized CAN message over **cellular**, the message takes the following path through Sunlink:

 ```
 Cellular module ----> Parser ----> InfluxDB